Jean-PierreGassin/machine-config/README.md

 Multiplixer: tmux (loading this conf will default to using zsh)

-Operating system: Windows 10 w/ WSL 2 (Ubuntu-18.04)
+Operating system: Windows 11 w/ WSL 2

-__note:__ config for WSL to connect to W10 Docker is in .zshrc however may not be necessary
+__note:__ config for WSL to connect to Windows Docker is in .zshrc however may not be necessary